mmbman/Katagiri/blue-cliff-record-summaries.md

 title: "Blue Cliff Record"
 ---

+The *Blue Cliff Record* (*Hekiganroku*) is a renowned collection of one hundred *koans* (or “public cases”) in the Zen tradition.

-Katagiri Roshi gave talks on the cases of the *Blue Cliff Record* (*Hekiganroku*) from 1979 to 1989.
+Katagiri Roshi gave talks on the cases of the *Blue Cliff Record* from 1979 to 1989.
 Listed below are the talks that are present in the online audio archive.

 [Talk List](blue-cliff-record) \| Talk Summaries